medialab/minet/docs/cli.md

     - "available_tweet": tweet is still available.
     - "user_or_tweet_deleted": tweet was deleted or its author was deactivated.
 To know whether it is one or the other reason for unavailability that is the right one, add --user to the command.
     - "suspended_user": tweet cannot be found because its user is suspended.
     - "deactivated_user": tweet cannot be found because its user is deactivated.
     - "deactivated_or_renamed_user": tweet cannot be found because its user is either deactivated or changed its screen name (only when using tweet urls or tweet ids and screen names instead of user ids).
     - "protected_user": tweet cannot be found because its user is protected.
     - "censored_tweet": tweet is unavailable because it was consored by Twitter.
     - "blocked_by_tweet_author": tweet cannot be found because you were blocked by its author.
     - "unavailable_tweet": tweet is not available, which means it was deleted by its user.
     - "unavailable_retweet": retweet is not available, meaning that the user cancelled their retweet.
     - "unavailable_retweeted_tweet": the retweeted tweet is unavailable, meaning it was either deleted by its original user or the original user was deactivated.
     - "censored_retweeted_tweet": the original tweet was censored by Twitter, making the retweet unavailable.
     - "protected_retweeted_user": tweet cannot be found because it is a retweet of a protected user.
     - "suspended_retweeted_user": tweet cannot be found because it is a retweet of a suspended user.
     - "blocked_by_original_tweet_author": tweet cannot be found because it is a retweet of a user who blocked you.

 positional arguments:
-  tweet_or_url_column                        Name of the column containing the tweet ids or the tweet urls. file                                       CSV file containing the inquired tweets.
+  column                                     Name of the CSV column containing tweet urls or ids or a single tweet url or id. file                                       CSV file containing the tweet urls or ids.

 optional arguments:
   -h, --help                                 show this help message and exit --rcfile RCFILE                            Custom path to a minet configuration file.
+  --user USER                                Name of the column containing the tweet's author (given as ids or screen names).
+This is useful to have more information on a tweet's unavailability.
+  --retweeted-id RETWEETED_ID                Name of the column containing the ids of the original tweets in case the tweets no longer available were retweets.
+  --ids                                      Whether your users are given as ids rather than screen names.
   --api-key API_KEY                          Twitter API key.
 Can also be configured in a .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
   --api-secret-key API_SECRET_KEY            Twitter API secret key.
 Can also be configured in a .minetrc file as "twitter.api_secret_key" or read from the MINET_TWITTER_API_SECRET_KEY env variable.
   --access-token ACCESS_TOKEN                Twitter API access token.
 Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env variable.
   --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
 Can also be configured in a .minetrc file as "twitter.access_token_secret" or read from the MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
+  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL                              Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  --resume                                   Whether to resume from an aborted collection.
+Need -o to be set.
   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the results will be printed to stdout.
-  --resume                                   Whether to resume from an aborted collection.
-Need -o to be set.
-  --user USER                                Name of the column containing the tweet's author (given as ids or screen names).
-This is useful to have more information on a tweet's unavailability.
-  --ids                                      Whether your users are given as ids rather than screen names.
-  --retweeted-id RETWEETED_ID                Name of the column containing the ids of the original tweets in case the tweets no longer available were retweets.
-  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
-  --total TOTAL                              Total number of tweets.
-Necessary if you want to display a finite progress indicator.

 examples: